Lake Baikal,

 Lake Baikal Geographical Position

-It lies in a cleft where Asia is literally splitting apart, the beginnings of a future ocean.
+It lies in a cleft where Asia is splitting apart, the beginnings of a future ocean.

-One of those is the seals’ favourite food, the golomyanka, a pink, partly transparent fish which gives birth to live young.
+One of those is the seals’ favorite food, the golomyanka, a pink, partly transparent fish that gives birth to live young.
 Geologists estimate that Lake Baikal formed somewhere 20-25 million years ago, during the Mesozoic.

 Surrounded by mile-high snowcapped mountains, Lake Baikal still offers vistas of unmatched beauty.
 The mountains are still a haven for wild animals, and the small villages are still outposts of tranquility and self-reliance in the remote Siberian taiga, as the forest is called.